“I love the aroma of freshly ground coffee beans. It smells like novels waiting to be written; the promise of a paragraph paused mid sentence or sip.”

 That’s when it strikes me that their ‘song’ is that of my alarm clock back home in Ontario.
 I bought it many years ago solely on the promise of waking to beautiful birdsongs.
-Only to discover all too late (the next morning) that there were really only two options besides buzzer, some sort of distress call from an unidentifiable bird sending a speedy warning to rise and shine, and that of the sandhill crane.
-It’s not a lovely sound, and one that might make a person wish to hit the snooze button more than once except for the knowledge that you will then have to listen to it all over again precisely nine minutes later.
-No snooze button on the cranes; I’ve been waking with the sunlight and smell of fresh coffee lately.
+Only to discover all too late (the next morning) that there were really only two options besides buzzer, some sort of distress call from an unidentifiable bird sending a speedy warning to rise and shine, and that of the Sandhill Crane.
+It’s not a lovely sound.
+It’s one that might make a person wish to hit the snooze button more than once except for the knowledge that you will then have to listen to it all over again precisely nine minutes later.
+No snooze button on these Sandhill Cranes.
+I’ve been waking with the sunlight and smell of fresh coffee lately.

 Sipping my coffee while nestled comfortably in a robins-egg blue suede swivel chair overlooking the pair of large front windows I can see the two house cats sitting on the cool marble sill, one in each window, facing each other like two dark silhouetted book ends.

 And I’m glad to be here and not there, wherever that may be.
 I’m happy to be me and hope you find your happy place this year.